 - Write your web page content so that your H1 articulates a compelling, user-friendly message that makes sense and is easily recognizable, in contrast to a keyword-stuffed heading.

 - The words in each H1 tag should be unique and targeted to the web page they’re on.
 Having a unique H1 tag would be helpful in regards to Google recognizing unique relevance between different pages.
-The H1 tags are one of the most significant SEO elements on the page besides the title tag.
+The H1 tags are one of the most significant SEO elements on the page beside the title tag.

 Example of HTML4 Document